Teacher of the Year Ceremony

 Water Availability During Meal and Snack Service

 “Co-mingling” is the practice of serving meals or afterschool snacks to a variety of grades in the same service area at the same time.
+An example is preschoolers eating with grades K-5 or grades K-8.
 This practice typically occurs due to operational constraints within a school, such as limited time and space.
-SFAs may use the meal pattern of the older grades for both grade groups (preschoolers and the older grade group) when the co-mingled meal or afterschool snack service meets the requirements below.

-For example, if the SFA serves lunch or breakfast to preschoolers and grades K-5 in the same service area at the same time, the SFA may choose to follow the K-5 meal pattern for both groups.
-If the SFA serves afterschool snack to preschoolers and grades K-12 in the same service area at the same time, the SFA may choose to follow the ASP meal pattern for grades K-12 for both groups.
+For example, a school that serves breakfast or lunch to preschool and grades K-5 in the same service area at the same time and meets the above requirements may use the K-5 meal pattern for both groups.
+A school that serves afterschool snack to preschool and grades K-8 in the same service area at the same time and meets the above requirements may use the ASP meal pattern for grades K-12 for both groups.

 The preschool meal patterns provide the amounts and types of foods that most younger children need for healthy growth and development.
 The USDA strongly encourages SFAs to find ways to serve grade-appropriate meals and afterschool snacks to preschoolers and older students to best address their nutritional needs.
 SFAs must follow the preschool meal patterns when meals and afterschool snacks are served to preschoolers in a different area (such as a separate serving line or meals in the classroom) or at a different time.